gardner/vibe-athon/docs/ship/index.md

 ---
 title: Ship Overview
-description: Lock in quality, package your build, and hand it to judges with confidence.
+description: Validate your single-file build, upload it, and walk into demos knowing the rubric cold.
 outline: deep
 ---